yoannisj/propref-parser/Readme.md

 - Write test suite

 - Support advanced keypath using mutliple key adapters –each with their own splitChar, upLevelChar, getter and parser

+- Support file and url references
+- Support custom sources (yaml, json, db, ...)
+- Support sync and async (callback or promise) loading of files and urls